jruota/thejsway-code/README.md

 # thejsway-code
-Solution to the exercises in "The JavaScript Way".
+My solutions to the exercises in [The JavaScript Way](https://github.com/thejsway/thejsway).

+## Missing / Incomplete Exercises
+None so far.

+## Exercises that need to be redesigned
+None so far.